yutna/java-playground/README.md

 ## Book references

-All code examples in this project that I learned came from these books.
+Here is a list of what I have read, including examples and exercises I have done, derived from these books.

 1. [Java: A Beginner's Guide, Tenth Edition][3]
 2. [Java: The Complete Reference, Thirteenth Edition][4]